LordMoMA/Grokking-the-Coding-Interview---Patterns-for-Coding-Questions/README.md

 # Grokking-the-Coding-Interview---Patterns-for-Coding-Questions

-This repo contains LeetCode pattern solutions by JavaScript and Golang
+This repo contains LeetCode pattern solutions by JavaScript and Golang with explanation

 1. :bowtie: Go to each folder and locate the script.js file, copy each snippet code by each LeetCode question
 2. :trollface: Paste the code in the script.js file under the main directory